 - The Academic Regulations Committees (ARC) have the Power to Approve (PTA) petitions for undergraduate or non-degree seeking students that fail to maintain a 2.0 GPA and are Academically Dismissed (AD) from USF.
 (Refer to the Academic Probation and Dismissal Policies in the Undergraduate Catalog.)
 Academic Regulations Committees also may approve the readmission of students who qualify for Academic Renewal to have portions of their academic record not counted in the determination of the GPA for graduation purposes.
 (Refer to the Academic Renewal Policy in the Undergraduate Catalog.)

 *Transient students and non-degree-seeking students are not considered former students returning.

 Change of Campus

-Any newly admitted student or former student returning who wishes to change campus BEFORE the beginning of their admit term must do so via the Office of Admissions by updating their admissions application.
+Any newly admitted student or former student returning who wishes to change campus BEFORE the beginning of their admit term must do so via their Academic Advisor in the major at new campus.
 Please note that these requests may NOT be granted due to defined enrollment constraints by campus or college.
-New students will pay fees according to a consolidated fee structure and will NOT experience any impacts when changing campus.

 Previous restrictions on movement between campuses have been officially REMOVED from USF Regulation 3.007.
 There are no current policies or regulations that restrict or govern when or why an undergraduate student can change campuses between Sarasota-Manatee, St. Petersburg, or Tampa.
 In the absence of prescription, change of campus for continuing students will be processed like the change of major, in that, decision-making is decentralized within the academic colleges.